 There was a significant decrease in ALT levels of test group E relative to both controls and a significant decrease in CB and TB levels relative to negative control group B. There was a significant (P<0.01) increase in serum levels of TP, ALB and CB of the treatment group F relative to normal control.
 The serum concentration levels of Ur and Cr of test groups C, D and E significantly decreased when compared with the negative control.
 Sodium and potassium levels of group E-treated rats significantly decreased relative to the negative control, while bicarbonate levels decreased in test group D relative to the negative control.
 None of the treated rats showed abnormal hepatic and renal histomorphology, whereas the negative control group exhibited distorted hepatic and renal architecture.

-In conclusion, Cucurbita pepo seed extract may have a dose-dependent Hepatorenal protective effect against Pregabalin-induced liver and kidney toxicity.
+In conclusion, C. pepo seed extract may have a dose-dependent hepato-renal protective effect against pregabalin-induced liver and kidney toxicity.
 Further studies are recommended to fully demonstrate underlying mechanisms and optimize dosing for potential therapeutic applications.

-Keywords: Curcurbita pepo Seed, liver function, kidney function, Pregabalin, Toxicity
+Keywords: Curcurbita pepo seed, liver function, kidney function, Pregabalin, Toxicity

 INTRODUCTION

 Pregabalin sold under the brand name LYRICA belongs to the class of drugs known as anticonvulsants or antiepileptic drugs (AEDs) (Terman et al., 2022; Wang et al., 2024).
 Pregabalin is a medication used to prevent epilepsy and functions as an anticonvulsant, analgesic, and anxiolytic.
-It is prescribed to treat a range of conditions, including arthritis, neuropathic pain, general anxiety disorder (GAD) and fibromyalgia (Arango-Dávila & Rincón-Hoyos, 2018; Bernik et al., 2013; Maffei, 2020).
+It is also prescribed to treat a range of conditions, including arthritis, neuropathic pain, general anxiety disorder (GAD) and fibromyalgia (Arango-Dávila & Rincón-Hoyos, 2018; Bernik et al., 2013; Maffei, 2020).
 Pregabalin produces immediate effects on calcium channel-mediated currents seen at neuromuscular junctions and Calyx of Held excitatory synapses (Alles et al., 2020; Sills, 2006).
 Nonetheless, other research indicates that the effects of pregabalin are predominantly chronic, achieved via diminishing calcium channel trafficking from the dorsal root ganglia to the primary afferent terminals synapsing in the spinal dorsal horn ((Bauer et al., 2010; Hendrich et al., 2012).
 However, research findings have reported the potential renal and hepatic toxicity associated with long-term use of Pregabalin (Ebrahem et al., 2022; Ghaleba et al., 2021; Salah et al., 2024).
 This toxicity is thought to arise from oxidative stress and the metabolites produced by Pregabalin.

-Cucurbita pepo on the other hand, commonly known as pumpkin, has a variety of uses, especially as food source and for medical conditions.
-Traditionally, Cucurbita pepo is a rich source of unsaturated fatty acids, antioxidants, anti-inflammatory, antimicrobial, urodynamic effects and fibers.
+C. pepo (commonly known as pumpkin) on the other hand, has a variety of uses, especially as food source and for medical conditions.
+Traditionally, C. pepo is a rich source of unsaturated fatty acids, antioxidants, anti-inflammatory, antimicrobial, urodynamic effects and fibers.
 Known to have anti-atherogenic and hepatoprotective activities (Adsul & Madkaikar, 2021; Patel, 2013; Widy-tyszkiewicz & Widy-tyszkiewicz, 2013) and it’s also low in calories but rich in vitamins and minerals.
 It’s one of the best-known sources of beta carotene.
-Consuming Cucurbita pepo reduces the risk of cancer, heart disease, ocular diseases, and obesity as well as improves hepatic and renal functions (Kostecka-Gugała et al., 2020; Samuel-Nakamura et al., 2019).
+Consuming C. pepo reduces the risk of cancer, heart disease, ocular diseases, and obesity as well as improves hepatic and renal functions (Kostecka-Gugała et al., 2020; Samuel-Nakamura et al., 2019).

-Although Cucurbita pepo seeds have been reported to exhibit protective effects against induced hepatic and renal toxicity (Akomolafe, 2021; Ameen et al., 2023; Oyetayo et al., 2020), this study is aimed at determining the effect of Aqueous ethanol extract of Cucurbita pepo seed on hepatic and renal biochemical profile in pregabalin-induced hepatic and renal toxicity in male Wistar rats.
+Although C. pepo seeds have been reported to exhibit protective effects against hepatic and renal toxicity (Akomolafe, 2021; Ameen et al., 2023; Oyetayo et al., 2020), this study is aimed at determining the effect of Aqueous ethanol extract of C. pepo seed on hepatic and renal biochemical profile in pregabalin-induced hepatic and renal toxicity in male Wistar rats.

 MATERIALS AND METHODS